Mac OS X

 The

-, is the one your environment is pointing to.Access container ports
+ACTIVE machine, in this case default, is the one your environment is pointing to.Access container ports

 - Start an NGINX container on the DOCKER_HOST.